alphagov/content-publisher/docs/testing-strategy.md

 the Ruby tests written using [RSpec](https://rspec.info/) and JavaScript tests written using [Jasmine](https://jasmine.github.io/).

-As per common Rails conventions, most of the directories within the spec directory contain Ruby [unit tests](#unit-tests) with the directories matching those within the app directory.
+As per Rails convention, most of the directories within the spec directory contain Ruby [unit tests](#unit-tests) with the directories matching those within the app directory.
 Code that is stored in the lib directory has corresponding tests in the spec/lib directory.